-Prisoner Hunger Strike Solidarity (PHSS) Coalition: In 2013 when prisoners in the Short Corridor solitary confinement unit of Pelican Bay State Prison in CA started waves of hunger strikes that rocked the US prison system for years, sweeping across the entire state of CA, Critical Resistance supported the strikes by coordinating the media team for Prisoner Hunger Strike Solidarity Coalition.
+Prisoner Hunger Strike Solidarity (PHSS) Coalition: In 2011 & 2013 when prisoners in the Short Corridor solitary confinement unit of Pelican Bay State Prison in CA started waves of hunger strikes that rocked the US prison system for years, sweeping across the entire state of CA, Critical Resistance supported the strikes and the hunger strikers’ demands by coordinating the media team for Prisoner Hunger Strike Solidarity Coalition.

-The PHSS coalition and CR’s media work became a major source of connection for prisoners and their families during the struggle against solitary confinement and worked to humanize people being tortured in solitary confinement and imprisonment throughout CA, and to uplift and amplify the hunger strikers demands.
-While prisoner organizers and strikers continue their struggle to abolish solitary confinement, the PHSS coalition continues to update communities outside of prison on developments related to this fight.
+The PHSS coalition and CR’s media work became a major source of connection for prisoners and their families during the struggle against solitary confinement, working to humanize people being tortured in solitary confinement and imprisonment throughout CA, and uplifting and amplifying the hunger strikers’ demands.
+While imprisoned organizers and strikers continue their struggle to abolish solitary confinement after the strikes, the PHSS coalition continued to update communities outside of prison on developments related to this fight.
 Learn more about PHSS’s history, work and continued efforts supporting prisoners organizing against solitary confinement in CA here.

 Some Goals of this campaign for Critical Resistance: